senzing-garage/knowledge-base/proposals/playground/README.md

 # Playground

-The Senzing Playground starts the Senzing gRPC server and HTTP server for use in Senzing exploration.
+The Senzing Playground runs a Senzing gRPC server and HTTP server for use in Senzing exploration.
 The Senzing Playground works on Linux, macOS, and Windows.

 ## Prerequisistes